Heritage Sustained Support

 Narrative Questions

-- Community: based on any available information you have, describe your organization’s current audience.
+• Community: describe your organization’s current audience.
 Who is experiencing your public benefit?
 How often can your audience access your mission-related programming?
-Audience access may include, but is not limited to, description about: open hours, guided tours, events and programs, collections, content shared on social media and/or website.

-- Advancing equity: Does your organization focus on marginalized communities, especially communities that are disproportionately impacted by structural racism?
+• Advancing equity: share if and how your organization focuses on preserving histories and/or heritage practices of marginalized communities, especially communities that are disproportionately impacted by structural racism.

 IRS 990 information for the previous two years and up-to-date organization address.